Qatar: Economically active population aged 15 and above by nationality (Qatari/ non-Qatari), sex and age group (2017)

 a) First time unemployed: They are the persons who never worked previously, and were during the week preceding the survey looking actively for work.

 b) Unemployed who previously worked: They are the persons with a work experience, who during the week preceding the survey were actively looking for a job

 3. Data availability

 The Statistics Authority conducted the first labour Force Sample Survey in 2001.
-Starting from 2006, the execution of these surveys came to be on annual basis.
-Quarterly publications of Labour Force Surveys’ data are also available since 2012.
+After 2006, surveys were conducted on an annual basis.